Ronald Clark O'Bryan

-Ronald Clark O'Bryan (October 19, 1944 – March 31, 1984), nicknamed The Candy Man and The Man Who Killed Halloween, was an American man convicted of killing his eight-year-old son Timothy (April 5, 1966 – October 31, 1974) on Halloween 1974 with a potassium cyanide-laced Pixy Stix that was ostensibly collected during a trick or treat outing.
+Ronald Clark O'Bryan (October 19, 1944 – March 31, 1984), nicknamed The Candy Man, The Man Who Killed Halloween and The Pixy Stix Killer, was an American man convicted of killing his eight-year-old son Timothy (April 5, 1966 – October 31, 1974) on Halloween 1974 with a potassium cyanide-laced Pixy Stix that was ostensibly collected during a trick or treat outing.
 O'Bryan poisoned his son in order to claim life insurance money to ease his own financial troubles, as he was $100,000 in debt.
 O'Bryan also distributed poisoned candy to his daughter and three other children in an attempt to cover up his crime; however, neither his daughter nor the other children ate the poisoned candy.
 He was convicted of capital murder in June 1975 and sentenced to death.
 He was executed by lethal injection in March 1984.

 Background

 O'Bryan lived with his wife, Daynene, in Deer Park, Texas, with their son Timothy and daughter Elizabeth (born 1969).
 O'Bryan worked as an optician at Texas State Optical in Sharpstown, Houston.
 He was a deacon at the Second Baptist Church, where he sang in the choir and ran a local bus program.